• SCVO

 • Hybrid: Edinburgh

-Edinburgh University Students' Association is looking to recruit a Senior Digital Marketing Officer to join our Marketing & Communications team.
+Edinburgh University Students' Association is looking to recruit an Officer (Peer Support) to join our Student Opportunities team.

 Edinburgh University Students’ Association is an award-winning organisation, which exists to provide diverse services, representation, and welfare support to the community of over 49,500 students at the University of Edinburgh.
 By providing opportunities, helping to create change and offering support, we're here to help students get the most out of their time in Edinburgh.
 We have five venues around the University of Edinburgh campus – Teviot, King’s Buildings House, Potterrow, the Pleasance and Edinburgh College of Art’s Wee Red Bar – which house our offices, cafés, bars, clubs, spaces for students to meet, study and socialise.
 These spaces transform into some of the most well loved Edinburgh Festival Fringe venues throughout the month of August each year.